In memory of John Paul Jones and Daniel & Isa Cox Hall

 Allen Jones donated the property to the West Virginia Land Trust (WVLT) in 2016, to uphold his mother’s wishes to see that this untouched forest be protected forever.
 The natural features include a seasonal stream and a 15-acre stand of old-growth trees, ranging from 160 – 300 years of age.

-The Marie Hall Jones Ancient Forest Preserve is a 190-acre property in Doddridge County, which will be open to the public as a nature preserve in the near future, after parking and access have been developed.
+The Marie Hall Jones Ancient Forest Preserve is a 172-acre property in Doddridge County, which is opened to the public as a nature preserve for hiking and nature study during daylight hours.

 Marie Hall Jones, born in Ritchie County in 1907, was an ardent conservationist and nature lover.
 Returning home with her husband after living around the United States and in Southeast Asia, they settled in Fairmont, where they raised four children.
 An interest in majestic old forests evolved into a near-obsessive search for one to protect, as she realized that many of the patches of ancient forests in West Virginia had already fallen to the axe.
 “Alas, I was too late,” she later wrote in a journal, about her search for the right tract in Ritchie County in the 1960s and 1970s.